Banque Cantonale Vaudoise Sells 12,315 Shares of Duke Energy Co. (NYSE:DUK)

-Banque Cantonale Vaudoise lessened its position in Duke Energy Co.
-(NYSE:DUK) by 40.0% in the third quarter, according to its most recent disclosure with the SEC.
-The firm owned 18,511 shares of the utilities provider’s stock after selling 12,315 shares during the period.
-Banque Cantonale Vaudoise’s holdings in Duke Energy were worth $1,639,000 as of its most recent filing with the SEC.
+Banque Cantonale Vaudoise reduced its holdings in Duke Energy Co.
+(NYSE:DUK) by 40.0% in the third quarter, according to the company in its most recent Form 13F filing with the SEC.
+The institutional investor owned 18,511 shares of the utilities provider’s stock after selling 12,315 shares during the quarter.
+Banque Cantonale Vaudoise’s holdings in Duke Energy were worth $1,639,000 at the end of the most recent quarter.

 A number of other institutional investors have also recently made changes to their positions in the business.
 State Street Corp grew its stake in Duke Energy by 1.8% in the first quarter.
 State Street Corp now owns 40,579,311 shares of the utilities provider’s stock valued at $3,282,055,000 after acquiring an additional 724,700 shares during the period.
-California Public Employees Retirement System grew its stake in Duke Energy by 5.7% in the second quarter.
-California Public Employees Retirement System now owns 6,017,090 shares of the utilities provider’s stock valued at $480,705,000 after acquiring an additional 325,275 shares during the period.
-Federated Hermes Inc. grew its stake in Duke Energy by 1.5% in the second quarter.
-Federated Hermes Inc. now owns 5,068,165 shares of the utilities provider’s stock valued at $404,896,000 after acquiring an additional 75,796 shares during the period.
-Swiss National Bank grew its stake in Duke Energy by 0.3% in the second quarter.
-Swiss National Bank now owns 3,673,725 shares of the utilities provider’s stock valued at $293,494,000 after acquiring an additional 12,100 shares during the period.
-Finally, Morgan Stanley grew its stake in Duke Energy by 3.3% in the first quarter.
-Morgan Stanley now owns 3,621,472 shares of the utilities provider’s stock valued at $292,905,000 after acquiring an additional 114,365 shares during the period.
+California Public Employees Retirement System boosted its position in shares of Duke Energy by 5.7% during the second quarter.
+California Public Employees Retirement System now owns 6,017,090 shares of the utilities provider’s stock valued at $480,705,000 after buying an additional 325,275 shares during the last quarter.
+Federated Hermes Inc. boosted its position in Duke Energy by 1.5% in the second quarter.
+Federated Hermes Inc. now owns 5,068,165 shares of the utilities provider’s stock worth $404,896,000 after purchasing an additional 75,796 shares during the last quarter.
+Swiss National Bank boosted its position in Duke Energy by 0.3% in the second quarter.
+Swiss National Bank now owns 3,673,725 shares of the utilities provider’s stock worth $293,494,000 after purchasing an additional 12,100 shares during the last quarter.
+Finally, Morgan Stanley boosted its position in Duke Energy by 3.3% in the first quarter.
+Morgan Stanley now owns 3,621,472 shares of the utilities provider’s stock worth $292,905,000 after purchasing an additional 114,365 shares during the last quarter.
 63.79% of the stock is owned by hedge funds and other institutional investors.

-Several research analysts recently issued reports on the company.
-Morgan Stanley lifted their target price on Duke Energy from $94.00 to $98.00 and gave the company an “equal weight” rating in a research report on Tuesday, October 20th.
-Credit Suisse Group cut Duke Energy from an “outperform” rating to a “neutral” rating and lifted their target price for the company from $88.00 to $93.00 in a research report on Thursday, October 15th.
-Bank of America raised Duke Energy from a “neutral” rating to a “buy” rating and cut their target price for the company from $87.00 to $85.00 in a research report on Wednesday, September 9th.
-Finally, Scotiabank cut Duke Energy from a “sector outperform” rating to a “sector perform” rating and set a $100.00 target price on the stock. in a research report on Thursday, October 1st.
-One investment analyst has rated the stock with a sell rating, eleven have assigned a hold rating and four have assigned a buy rating to the company’s stock.
-The stock has an average rating of “Hold” and a consensus price target of $93.60.

-Duke Energy (NYSE:DUK) last issued its earnings results on Monday, August 10th.
-The utilities provider reported $1.08 earnings per share for the quarter, beating the consensus estimate of $1.03 by $0.05.
-The company had revenue of $5.42 billion during the quarter, compared to analysts’ expectations of $5.86 billion.
-Duke Energy had a return on equity of 8.10% and a net margin of 8.76%.
-Duke Energy’s quarterly revenue was down 7.7% compared to the same quarter last year.
-During the same period in the prior year, the business posted $1.12 EPS.
-On average, equities research analysts predict that Duke Energy Co. will post 5.07 EPS for the current year.

-The business also recently announced a quarterly dividend, which will be paid on Wednesday, December 16th.
-Investors of record on Friday, November 13th will be issued a dividend of $0.965 per share.
-This represents a $3.86 annualized dividend and a yield of 4.19%.
+The business also recently disclosed a quarterly dividend, which will be paid on Wednesday, December 16th.
+Investors of record on Friday, November 13th will be given a dividend of $0.965 per share.
+This represents a $3.86 dividend on an annualized basis and a yield of 4.19%.
 The ex-dividend date is Thursday, November 12th.
-Duke Energy’s dividend payout ratio is presently 76.28%.
+Duke Energy’s dividend payout ratio (DPR) is presently 76.28%.

+A number of research firms recently issued reports on DUK.
+Morgan Stanley boosted their price objective on Duke Energy from $94.00 to $98.00 and gave the company an “equal weight” rating in a research note on Tuesday, October 20th.
+Credit Suisse Group lowered Duke Energy from an “outperform” rating to a “neutral” rating and upped their target price for the stock from $88.00 to $93.00 in a research note on Thursday, October 15th.
+Bank of America upgraded Duke Energy from a “neutral” rating to a “buy” rating and cut their price objective for the stock from $87.00 to $85.00 in a report on Wednesday, September 9th.
+Finally, Scotiabank cut Duke Energy from a “sector outperform” rating to a “sector perform” rating and set a $100.00 price objective for the company. in a report on Thursday, October 1st.
+One analyst has rated the stock with a sell rating, eleven have issued a hold rating and four have given a buy rating to the stock.
+The stock has a consensus rating of “Hold” and an average target price of $93.60.

 Duke Energy Company Profile